Tangerine-Community/Tangerine/docs/system-administrator/managing-data-conflicts.md

 1. Click wrench for view on left hand column, make sure "Reduce: Count" is enabled on the view.
 1. Click "Options", check "Reduce" and then set "Group Level" of 2.

+### Get a list of all conflict issues in a group

+`<serverIpAddress>/<groupId>/_design/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId/_view/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId?reduce=false`

+### Check a single document for conflicts

+#### Get a list of all conflict issues for a document

+If you know the document id for a case, you can get a list of its conflict issues.

+In the following example, the first parameter in the key is set to 'case' to signify that it is a case document (`type:'case'); however, in the future conflicts may also be `type:'response'.

+Replace `<docId>` and enter the following into your browser:

+`<serverIpAddress>/<groupId>/_design/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId/_view/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId?reduce=false&key=["case","<docId>"]`

+#### Get the number of conflicts in a document

+If you know the document id for a case, replace `<docId>` and enter the following into your browser:

+`<serverIpAddress>/<groupId>/_design/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId/_view/issuesOfTypeConflictByConflictingDocTypeAndConflictingDocId?reduce=true&group_level=2&key=["case","<docId>"]`

 ## Monitor active Database Conflicts in CouchDB